Michee Efete: Grimsby Town

 On 22 June 2021, Efete signed a one-year deal with Grimsby Town, his first professional contract since his Norwich days.

 Grimsby secured promotion with victory in the play-off final, though Efete was not in the matchday squad at London Stadium.

 On 20 June 2022, Grimsby announced Efete has signed a new two-year contract of their 2022–23 EFL League Two campaign.
+Efete was part of the Grimsby side that reached the FA Cup quarter finals for the first time since 1939, he played the full 90 minutes of the 2-1 win away at Premier League side Southampton that sealed the achievement.